EmNeuro/Music-Analysis/README.md

 - If you encounter memory issues, consider reducing the size of the dataset or using a machine with more resources.

+## Audio Analysis Script
+The audio analysis script extracts various features and performs analysis on audio tracks.
+It includes the following functionalities:

+Loading audio tracks from Google Drive using Google Colab.
+Visualization of audio signals and spectrograms.
+Calculating and visualizing the log-amplitude spectrogram.
+Extracting Mel filter banks and plotting them.
+Generating Mel spectrograms and visualizing them.
+Calculating and visualizing energy band ratios.
+Computing and plotting spectral centroid and bandwidth.

+Feel free to use this script for in-depth audio analysis or as a reference for your own projects.
 ## License

 This project is licensed under the [MIT License](LICENSE.md).